jbanday808/enterprise-eks-security-platform/src/deployment-guide.md

 * `git commit`: Saves the deployment guide.
 * `git push`: Uploads changes to GitHub.

-Summary: This publishes the deployment guide for recruiters and hiring managers.
+Summary: This publishes the deployment guide in GitHub.

 ---